Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- The two teams combine to average 60.5 points per game, 12.0 more than the total in this contest.
+- The two teams combine to score 60.5 points per game, 12 more than the total in this contest.

-- These two squads combine to allow 47.5 points per game, 1.0 fewer than this contest's over/under.
+- These two squads combine to surrender 47.5 points per game, one fewer than this contest's over/under.

 - The Spartans and their opponents have scored an average of 54.2 points per game in 2021, 5.7 more than Saturday's total.

-- The 53.2 PPG average total in Hoosiers games this season is 4.7 points more than this game's over/under.
+- The 48.5-point total for this game is 4.7 points below the 53.2 points per game average total in Hoosiers games this season.

 Michigan State Stats and Trends

-- Michigan State has four wins against the spread in six games this season.
+- Michigan State has played six games, with four wins against the spread.

 - The Spartans have covered the spread once this season when favored by 4.5 points or more (in two chances).

-- Michigan State is 4-0-1 against the spread and 5-0 overall in games when it puts up more than 28.2 points.
+- Michigan State is 4-0-1 against the spread and 5-0 overall this season when the team records more than 28.2 points.

-- Michigan State is 4-0-1 against the spread and 5-0 overall when the team piles up more than 351.6 yards.
+- Michigan State is 4-0-1 against the spread and 5-0 overall when the team churns out over 351.6 yards.

-- This year, the Spartans have five turnovers, one fewer than the Hoosiers have takeaways (6).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.